Bullying sparked fatal shooting at NC high school, police say

 Charlotte-Mecklenburg Schools Superintendent Dr. Clayton Wilcox declined during a news conference Monday afternoon to elaborate further who was being bullied.

-Captain Stason Tyrrell told reporters that the shooter, who is not being named by NBC News because of his age, and McKeithen got into an altercation over the weekend and the incident carried over to school.
+Captain Stason Tyrrell told reporters that Cuffie and McKeithen got into an altercation over the weekend and the incident carried over to school.

 The shooting happened around 7:15 a.m.
 ET in a crowded hallway outside of the cafeteria at Butler High School in Matthews.